 - Cut 3 slits on each side of the fish (for even cooking).
 Add pepper to the entire fish (no salt!), and brush on a liberal amount of olive oil.
 Keep refrigerated until needed.

 - Make the baste by adding the orange and lime juice into a small mixing bowl.
 Add a tablespoon of salt and pepper.
 Note the total amount of citrus liquid.
 Now slowly add half that amount of olive oil while mixing vigorously.
 Set the baste aside.

 - Preheat your grill to its maximum temperature.
-Clean the grill throughly with a steel brush and then wipe it clean with vegetable oil soaked paper towels.
+Clean the grill thoroughly with a steel brush and then wipe it clean with vegetable oil-soaked paper towels.

 - Lay the yellowtail on the grill and cook for approximately ten minutes.
 Before flipping the fish, brush on more olive oil onto its exposed side.
 Then fill the fish.
 Begin brushing on the basting juice intermittently for the next 10 minutes.

 - While basting, keep checking for doneness by looking inside the cut slits.
 This will give you a chance to see inside the thickest part of the fish.
 When cooked, place the grilled whole yellowtail in a large platter and pour the remaining basting juices on top of the fish.

 Get the full video recipe here from Fisherman’s Belly!